Unicorn Names: 350+ Famous, Cute, Male & Alicorn Ideas

 Modern Cultural Impact

-Today, unicorns continue to captivate imagination in new ways.
-They appear in popular media not just as magical creatures, but as symbols of uniqueness, creativity, and the extraordinary.
-Their ethereal beauty shares much in common with fairy naming traditions, drawing on similar themes of magic and nature.
-From Scotland's national animal to startup culture's billion-dollar "unicorn companies," these mythical beings have adapted to represent modern aspirations while maintaining their ancient mystique.
-For naming equine companions beyond the realm of fantasy, try our horse name generator.
+Today, unicorns show up almost everywhere: children's books, fantasy games, company slang, stickers, toys, and old heraldry.
+Some are gentle.
+Some are wild.
+Some are basically horses with a dangerous amount of magic.
+Their bright, graceful style overlaps with fairy naming traditions, especially when the name needs to feel light, natural, or enchanted.
+For naming equine companions beyond fantasy, try our horse name generator.
 Recent discoveries in nature, such as the "Siberian unicorn" (Elasmotherium) that lived alongside early humans, continue to fuel our fascination with these legendary creatures.
 Explore our ultimate guide to fantasy creature names for more mythical naming inspiration.

 Unicorn Mythology Across World Cultures

-- Abada (African - Congo): Central African legends speak of the Abada, a unicorn-like creature with two horns (sometimes depicted with one) that possesses healing powers.
-The Abada's horn can neutralize poison, and the creature itself serves as an antidote to many diseases.
+Abada (African - Congo): Central African legends speak of the Abada, a unicorn-like creature with two horns (sometimes depicted with one) that possesses healing powers.
+The Abada's horn can neutralize poison, and the creature itself is described as an antidote to many diseases.
 It's described as smaller than traditional unicorns, resembling an antelope.

 Famous Unicorns in Popular Culture